1896 Surinamese general election

 Partial general elections were held in Suriname on 18 March 1896 to elect three of the nine elected members of the Colonial States.

 Electoral system

 The Colonial States consisted of nine elected members and four appointed by the Governor-General.
 Elected members served six-year terms, with three members elected every two years.
 The 1896 elections were to replace the three members elected in 1890, G.H.
 Barnet Lyon, Marcus Samson van Praag and Abraham Salomons.
 Barnet Lyon had resigned in 1892 and been replaced by Frans Carel Gefken.
 Van Praag, Salomons and Gefken all ran for re-election.

-The elections were held using the two-round system, with suffrage restricted to men meeting certain criteria.
+The elections were held using the two-round system, with suffrage restricted to men who paid a tax contribution of 60 Dutch guilders.
 Voters had multiple votes, and any candidate receiving a number of votes equivalent to over 50% of the valid ballots cast was elected in the first round.
 If not all seats were filled, a second round was held.